hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/variables-and-outputs.html.md

 ### When to use Input Variables

-Variables are useful when you plan to synthesize your CDK for Terraform application into a JSON configuration file for Terraform.
+Variables are useful when you plan to synthesize your CDKTF application into a JSON configuration file for Terraform.
 For example, when you are planning to store configurations and run Terraform inside [Terraform Cloud](https://www.terraform.io/cloud).

 If you plan to use CDK for Terraform to manage your infrastructure, then we recommend using your language's APIs to consume the data you would normally pass through Terraform variables.
 You can read from disk (synchronously) or from the environment variables, just as you would in any normal program.

-### Define Variables
+### Define Input Variables

 TODO: Can we get a description of what is happening here?